YashArora0606/YashArora0606/README.md

 ### Hi, 👋 I'm Yash!

-I'm currently looking for internships for the fall of 2021!
+I'm currently looking for internships for the summer of 2022!
 If you're looking for interns, feel free to [send me an email](mailto:yasharora0606@gmail.com)!

 - 👀 Building out a really sick beta release [@Shopify](http://shopify.com/), and soon joining [@Tesla](http://tesla.com/)
 - 📫 How to reach me: YashArora0606 on (most) platforms!